Nature of Registration

 Adoption Issues

-A court may not give a direction to set aside or nullify an adoption on the basis that consent has been revoked or set aside by the law of the place where it is effected unless the court is satisfied it is in the best interests of the person who has been adopted so to do.
+A court may not give a direction to set aside or nullify an adoption on the basis that consent has been revoked or set aside by the law of the place where it is effected unless the court is satisfied it is in the best interests of the person who has been adopted to do so.

 Notice of the application may be directed to be made to certain public bodies, including the attorney general, the Board and the superintendent registrar, who may make submissions in relation to the application.
 Proceedings are not held in public.

-No person other than a person authorised by the superintendent is entitled to make a search of an index relating to the register to make traceable an entry in the registry of birth with the register of adoption.
-No information for the register or index is to be given without an order of the court or the board.
+No person other than a person authorised by the superintendent is entitled to make a search of an index relating to the register which makes traceable an entry in the registry of birth with the register of adoption.
+No information from the register or index is to be given without an order of the court or the board.
 The court does not make an order for discovery with respect to the production or copying of a document necessary to satisfy that it is in the best interest of the child concerned to do so.

 Registration Issues